sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 featured: true
 ---

-So you learned how <a target="_blank" href="https://www.netlify.com/blog/2017/03/16/smashing-magazine-just-got-10x-faster/" rel="noreferrer nofollow noopener">Smashing Magazine's website just got 10x faster</a> and want to create your own JAMstack site.
+So you learned how <a target="_intro" href="https://www.netlify.com/blog/2017/03/16/smashing-magazine-just-got-10x-faster/" rel="noreferrer nofollow noopener">Smashing Magazine's website just got 10x faster</a> and want to create your own <a target="_intro" href="https://jamstack.org/" rel="noreferrer nofollow noopener">JAMstack site</a>.
 If so, you're in luck.
 And I'll show you how to do it without Netifly so you can close your source code without payout through the nose for hosting.

 **In this tutorial you will learn how to go from Zero to HTTP/2 with AWS and Hugo, the [fastest static site generator](/choose-hugo-over-jekyll/) in existence.**